ClearScore is a credit broker, not a lender, 18+, T&Cs apply

 We’ll tell you what your approval chances are for every credit card we show you – helping you feel more confident about getting a ‘yes’.

 Lenders look at the information in your credit report to see if you have a history of managing money responsibly.
-If you’re new to credit, or you have a bad credit score, there are things you can do to .
-If you , there could be a few different reasons and things you can do.
+If you’re new to credit, or you have a bad credit score, there are things you can do to build your score.
+If you can’t get a credit card, there could be a few different reasons and things you can do.

-If you have a bad or low credit score, you could still get a credit card.
+You could still get a credit card, even with a low credit score.
 You might be offered a lower credit limit and higher interest rates but, at ClearScore, we work with lenders who specialise in helping you find the right card for you.

 And, by making repayments on time and in full, you could start to build your credit score.